rizkjackson/CBC-website/content/contact/index.md

 Researchers are encouraged to contact the Computational Biology Core early in the project development process.
 If you have worked with a member on previous projects, feel free to contact that person again.
-Otherwise, contact Adam Olshen.
+Otherwise, please contact Adam Olshen.

 <address>
   <strong>Saurabh Asthana</strong><br>